Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Methodology

-Since $\log(\theta_i)$ can be precomputed offline and stored for each Gaussian, we replace the original transparency check with our lightweight check, $\log(\alpha^*) - \log(\theta_i) < \rho$, before computing the transparency, $\theta_i \cdot e^\rho$.
-This allows us to skip unnecessary exponent computations for Gaussians that are below the transparency threshold, $\alpha^*$.
+Since $\log(\theta_i)$ can be precomputed offline and stored for each Gaussian, we replace the original transmittance check with our lightweight check, $\log(\alpha^*) - \log(\theta_i) < \rho$, before computing the transmittance, $\theta_i \cdot e^\rho$.
+This optimization has two advantages.
+First, it allows us to skip unnecessary exponent computations for Gaussians that are below the transmittance threshold, $\alpha^*$.
+Second, by moving this preemptive check to the \textit{culling\&projection} stage, we can further reduce the computation overheads for subsequent stages: sorting and rasterization.

 Although our lightweight check reduces the number of exponential operations, it cannot eliminate them completely.
 To remove these computations altogether, we introduce a lookup table (LUT) embedded in GPU shared memory.
 The LUT can directly map $\rho$ values to the corresponding exponential results, $e^\rho$, allowing us to obtain $e^\rho$ via a memory lookup rather than invoking SFUs.